 - Thank participants by name who have turned on their video.
 This positive reinforcement works wonders.

-3. Engage Within First Five Minutes
+3. Engage Learners Within First 5 Minutes

 The key to an interactive training session is participation and engagement.
 Integrate opportunities for participation in the first five minutes (ideally in the opening) to set the expectation that you will be requesting engagement throughout the session.

-4. Ask for Engagement Every 10 Minutes
+4. Ask for Learner Engagement Every 10 Minutes

 To keep participants engaged throughout the session, aim to engage them every 10 minutes.
 While it may seem like a lot, the engagements don’t have to be formal; in fact, casual engagements work best.
 This cadence will keep learners paying attention, since they know you could ask a question at any time.